akka/akka/akka-docs/rst/java/mailboxes.rst

 * **NonBlockingBoundedMailbox**

-  - Backed by a very efficient Multiple-Producer Multiple-Consumer queue
+  - Backed by a very efficient Multiple-Producer Single-Consumer queue

-  - Blocking: No
+  - Blocking: No (discards overflowing messages into deadLetters)

   - Bounded: Yes